AdilTestelin/learning-notes/books/data-intensive-applications.md

 Apache Avro is another binary format that has two schema languages, one intended for human editing (Avro IDL), and one (based on JSON) that is more easily machine-readable.

-You go go through the fields in the order they appear in the schema and use the schema to tell you the datatype of each field.
+You go through the fields in the order they appear in the schema and use the schema to tell you the datatype of each field.
 Any mismatch in the schema between the reader and the writer would mean incorrectly decoded data.

 What about schema evolution?
 When an application wants to encode some data, it encodes the data using whatever version of the schema it knows (_writer's schema_).